Moataz-AbdElKhalek/Compound_Interest_Calculator/README.md

 # Interest_Rate

-This is a script to calculate complex interest rates based on number of years.
+This is a script to calculate money gain based on complex interest rates on number of years.

+This script assumes that you will not withdraw an part of the money during the interest period.